 NCARB Certified (1984 - Present)

-Registered Architect in California, Oregon, Washington, Idaho, Montana, Wyoming, and British Columbia
+Registered Architect in California, Oregon, Washington, Idaho, Montana, Wyoming, Colorado, New Mexico, Arizona, and British Columbia

 Certified Passive House Consultant PHIUS